microsoft/ignite25-LAB531-accelerate-bi-with-azure-databricks-in-the-era-of-ai/README.md

 - Build automated data pipelines using Lakeflow with built-in data quality checks and change data capture (CDC)
 - Implement enterprise data governance using Unity Catalog with catalogs, schemas, and row-level security
 - Create semantic layers with Databricks Metric Views for standardized business definitions
-- Build interactive dashboards with Lakeview and enable natural language queries with Genie AI
+- Build interactive dashboards with AI/BI Dashboards and enable natural language queries with Genie AI
 - Integrate Azure Databricks with Power BI using DirectQuery for real-time business intelligence
 - Deploy full-stack applications on Databricks Apps with FastAPI and React
 - Apply medallion architecture patterns (Bronze/Silver/Gold) for lakehouse data organization